Prendus/assessml/README.md

 );
 ```

 Any text or variable can go between the `[x]` tags.
 Boolean variables corresponding to checkboxes are available in the answer code.
-Each variable represents the checked state of the checkbox, and has a name that starts with `check` and ends with a number corresponding to the order of the checkbox in the question text.
+Each variable represents the checked state of the checkbox, and has a name that starts with `check` and ends with a number corresponding to the order of the checkbox relative to other checkboxes in the question text.
 The first variable will be `check1`, the second will be `check2`, etc.

 #### Multiple Input